 A motion controller can be connected to a configuration/display personal computer via a hub in a local network.

-The IP address or host name of the motion controller needs to be specified for this connection.
+The IP address of a motion controller needs to be specified for this connection.

 A motion controller can directly be connected to a configuration/display personal computer on a 1:1 basis with an Ethernet cable without a hub.